imeleges/REMA_Dubai/README.md

 </p>

 Boxplot graphically demonstrates the locality, spread and skewness groups of prices for every number of bedrooms.
 This diagram indicates variability outside of the upper and lower quartiles.
 Interestingly interquartile range for studios and 1 bedroom apartments is almost the same.
 Boxplot for studios has a nearly normal distribution, where 1 bedroom listings' distribution has a slightly heavier right tail.
+That discovery raises a new question, why to rent a studio if it's in the same price range as one bedroom listings.
+Perhaps those studios has larger areas.

 #### Area

+Area range:
+- start at minimum of 37 sqft
+- and goes up to 6,792 sqft,
+- with median value of  1346 sqft.

 <p align="center">
 	<img src="https://github.com/imeleges/REMA_Dubai/blob/main/img/area_4_500.png?raw=true">
 	<sub>Area in sqft up to 4,500</sub>
 </p>

-...
+On the diagram above is clearly visible difference in total areas, with just minor overlap of 1700-2000 sqrt for 2 and 3 bedroom apartments.
+Even though there's some studios has areas above 750 sqrt, still most of them are well appart from 1 bedroom apartments.

 <p align="center">
 	<img src="https://github.com/imeleges/REMA_Dubai/blob/main/img/all_bdr_area_boxplot.png?raw=true">